 However, this perceived laziness is actually a symptom of depression, a complex disorder that affects a person’s mood, thoughts, and behavior.

-Unlike laziness, depression isn’t just a matter of willpower or mindset; it’s a serious condition that requires professional diagnosis and treatment.
+Unlike laziness, depression isn’t just a matter of willpower or mindset; it’s a severe condition that requires professional diagnosis and treatment.

 However, these two conditions are distinct and require different approaches.